Caring for Orchids - Where Do I Cut the Flower Spike When the Blooms are Finished?

 With the popularity of orchids found in about every garden center today, this question is becoming more common.
-Most likely this question is being asked of the Phalaenopsis Moth Orchid or Denbrobium.

 Most of the time you can easily cut the flower spike with a clean, sharp tool.
 I’ve always used box cutters with a razor blade I can change out.